flimble/Packer/README.md

 3. Install our own applications (these scripts aren't part of this repository).
 4. *(Hyper-V and VirtualBox only)* convert the disk to Hyper-V format.

-Each stage feeds from the previous stage by launching VMWare/HyperV/AWS using the VM image or AMI from the previous stage.
-This means you can create a brand new image with new software on a lot faster by skipping the long-winded Windows install-and-update stage.
+Each stage feeds from the previous stage by launching VMWare/VirtualBox/AWS using the VM image or AMI from the previous stage.
+This means you can update an image quickly with new software by skipping the long-winded Windows install-and-update stage, and role installation.

 #### Disks